linhx25/Quant_Marketing_Reading/README.md

 Collections for (quant) Marketing papers

 - Thanks to Avi Goldfarb's and Oded Netzer's course Syllabus
+- I will keep updating the paper list about Quant Marketing

 ## Table of Contents
 - [Quantitative Marketing](#quantitative-marketing)